-2 - Basis of Accounting
+2 - Summary of Significant Accounting Policies

-The accompanying schedule of expenditures of federal awards is presented using the accrual basis of accounting.
-The Authority has not elected to use the 10-percent de minimus indirect cost rate as allowed under Uniform Guidance.
+Expenditures reported on the Schedule are reported on the accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+The Authority has not elected to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.